nateschor/Linear-Baseball/README.md

   - 5 starting pitchers
   - 7 relief pitchers
   - 2 catchers
-  - 6 infielders (at least 1 1B, 1 2B, 1 3B, and 1 SS)
+  - 5 infielders (at least 1 1B, 1 2B, 1 3B, and 1 SS)
   - 5 outfielders (at least 1 LF, 1 CF, and 1 RF)
 - each team can only spend as much as they actually spent in 2021
     - [Forbes](https://www.forbes.com/sites/maurybrown/2021/12/22/2021-mlb-final-player-payrolls-show-168m-drop-from-last-full-season-heres-every-team/?sh=674b3e663999)

-The output will be the 25 players for each of the 30 teams (750 players in total, likely repeats) as well as their total bwar and salary
+The output will be the 25 players for each of the 30 teams (750 players in total, likely repeats) as well as their total war and salary